EOSIO/eos/programs/eosio-applesedemo/README.md

 The public key for the private key is printed; note it somewhere.
 It is possible to ask the Secure Enclave to create multiple private keys and assign labels to them but this application only allows a single key at once.
 ## Create A Digest and Sign It
-EOSIO uses SHA256 digests to sign transactions, create a simple SHA256 digest from a small string:
+Enumivo uses SHA256 digests to sign transactions, create a simple SHA256 digest from a small string:
 ```
 $ echo 'Hello world!' | shasum -a 256
 0ba904eae8773b70c75333db4de2f3ac45a8ad4ddba1b242f0b3cfc199391dd8  -